The-Web3-Compass/web3-compass-data-repository/examples/example-12/introduction/sealed-bid-problems.md

 So here’s the complete picture.

 Sellers list items with encrypted bidding periods...they set a reveal block and an end block.
 Bidders submit encrypted bids using blocklock, so nobody can see the amounts.
 When the blockchain hits the reveal block height, all the bids automatically decrypt.
 The highest bidder wins, determined after all bids are revealed.
-And then the winner can pay from any chain they want using OnlySwaps..Base, Avalanche, wherever their funds are.
+And then the winner can pay from any chain they want using only swaps..Base, Avalanche, wherever their funds are.

 It’s an auction system that’s actually fair because bids are sealed.
 And it’s actually flexible because payments can happen cross-chain without bridges.